thomasdouwes/OpenHMD/README.md

 ### Oculus Rift CV1

-2020-03-01 - Upstream OpenHMD has support for 3DOF tracking of the headset and hand controllers.
-Development toward full positional tracking is happening here in the https://github.com/thaytan/OpenHMD/tree/dev-oculus-position-hack branch.
+2020-09-11 - Upstream OpenHMD has support for 3DOF tracking of the headset and hand controllers.

+Development toward full positional tracking is happening here in the https://github.com/thaytan/OpenHMD/tree/rift-correspondence-search branch.
+This branch has the latest code for ab-initio matching of observed LEDs to tracked devices.

-The focus is on improving the computer vision for finding the headset and hand controller LED constellations in the camera views, and filtering / sensor fusion for tracking.
+My current focus is on rearragnging the computer vision to:
+ * Capture and do initial analysis in a thread per oculus sensor to check for good tracking.
+ * Offload frames to a dedicated computer vision thread if tracking is lost.
+ * Initialisation of the relative poses of each sensor on startup, and detection of cameras being moved.
+ * Full Kalman filtering of the position and orientation, extracting biases.

 ### Oculus Rift S